melissawimberly/backbone-express-mongoose-skeleton/README.md

 # backbone-express-mongoose-skeleton
-extremely minimal skeleton to use with express 4, backbone and mongoose.
-Doesn't include any tests or task runners.
+This is an extremely minimal skeleton to use with express 4, backbone and mongoose.
+Doesn't include any tests or task runners, but does include a nice modular file structure to start with.

+It uses handlebars for server-side templating but if you want its super easy to change it out with with something else.

-Some basic models are included to show how they work.
-Users and basic encryption are included via the node encryption middleware.
+Some basic models are included to show how they work if your a noob.
+Users and basic encryption are included via the node 'crypt' middleware.

-The structure of this application is pretty modular and nice which is why I made it.
-Thanks to [guyellis's MEAN repository](https://github.com/guyellis/MEANAppsFiles) for inspiration / great examples.
+Thanks to [guyellis's MEAN repository](https://github.com/guyellis/MEANAppsFiles) for inspiration / great examples of modular structure.